Multi-agent AI that actually runs

 How long does it take to go from nothing to a production AutoGen workflow?

 It depends on the complexity of the process and the state of your underlying data and API infrastructure.
-A focused single-workflow engagement - one well-scoped business process with two to three agents and a defined set of tool integrations - typically moves from kickoff to production deployment in a matter of weeks, not months.
+A focused single-workflow engagement - one well-scoped business process with two to three agents and a defined set of tool integrations - typically moves from kickoff to production deployment inside the first 100 days.
 The variable that most often extends timelines is discovering mid-build that the underlying data source is inconsistent or that the API we need to call does not exist yet.

 Do we need a data science team internally to maintain AutoGen after you build it?